-1. Cottonwood Ranch Complex is located less than 1 mile to the south of Interstate 80 between the towns of Overton and Elm Creek, NE.
+1. Cottonwood Ranch Complex is located less than 1 mile to the south of Interstate 80 between the townsof Overton and Elm Creek, NE.

-2. Cottonwood Ranch complex contains 3 tracts of land and is 4 miles long with the majority of the land located on the south side of the main channel of the Platte river; mostly grassland fuels; There are three burn units (labeled A-C) and is approximately 396 acres and can be divided into smaller areas (Figure-3).
+2. Cottonwood Ranch complex is approximately 3,528 acres, contains 3 tracts of land and is 4 miles long with the majority of the land located on the south side of the main channel of the Platte river; mostly grassland fuels; There is 1 additional wetland tract, approximately 153 acres, located in close proximity to the northwest of the complex(Figure-3).